-descriptions of the desired attitudes.
+Validity theory, as it currently stands, is composed of three aspects: content oriented validity, criterion oriented validity, and construct validity.
+Very briefly, content oriented validity consists in seeing if the wording of test questions sound like reasonable descriptions of the desired attitudes.
 Criterion oriented validity involves correlating results from the present test with other observables expected to correlate with the construct under measure, such as predicted behaviours.
 Finally, construct validity involves building an elaborate theory of the behavioural implications of a construct and testing it through extensive research.

 The extent to which these validity theories rely on the realist assumption is not always clear.
 Stemming from education research, there is a significant practical aspect to the problems faced by validity theorists.
-Many are tempted to adopt a "thin" notion of validity, where a test is called valid just in case it correlates relatively strongly with some plausible criteria.
-This makes validity claims easier to come by, but test results become less scientifically useful.
-On the other hand, insisting on a "thick" notion of validity, where a test is only valid if it is capable of truthfully describing the external world, leads to an inconveniently few tests we want to use qualifying as practically validatable.
+Endorsing a thin notion of validity means that test validation becomes easier, but test results become less scientifically useful, whereas insisting on a thick notion of validity leads to an inconveniently few tests we want to use qualifying as practically validatable.